- University of Houston Law Center, J.D., 2003, Houston Business & Tax Law Journal

 - Austin Young Lawyers Association

-- State Bar of Texas, Insurance Law and Labor & Employment Law sections
+- State Bar of Texas, Labor & Employment Law Section

 - DRI Employment and Labor Law Committee, Social Media Vice Chair, 2012